manasdutta04/CSI_2025/README.md

-# Celebal Summer Internship 2025
+# Celebal Technologies Summer Internship 2025

 Summer Intern in the React JS department from 02 Jun 2025 to 03 Aug 2025.